IHMAfrica/zm-scpro-disa-results-pipeline/README.md

-# ZM SCPro DISA Results Pipeline
+# SCPro DISA Results Pipeline

 An Apache Flink streaming job that consumes lab result messages from Kafka and writes parsed results to PostgreSQL.
 The job is packaged as a fat jar and designed to run on a Flink session cluster managed by the Flink Kubernetes Operator.
 CI builds and publishes a container to GHCR, and a Rancher Fleet-compatible FlinkSessionJob manifest is included.